ndipenoch/UnlockPinCode/README.md

 Technologies or plugins used:

+           Visual Studio 2017
 	  FirebaseDatabase.net    Version 4.0.1.
 Used to connect to Firebase database server.
 	  Microsoft.Data.Sqlite   Version  2.2.2.
 Used to connect to SQLite database.
 	  Microsoft.NETCore.UniversalWindowsPlatform    Version   6.1.5.
 	  NETStandard.Library   Version      2.0.3.